Yoga for the Slopes

 Yoga is the perfect activity to prepare for skiing and snowboarding.
-It is also important to continue your yoga whilst in resort to really reap the benefits.
+It is also important to continue your yoga whilst in resort to reap the benefits and speed up recovery time.

 Yoga could enhance your performance by improving the following:-